Stratus3D/data-confirm-bourbon/README.md

     @import "refills/_modal";

+Your `application.scss` file should look something like this we you are finished:

+    @import "base/base";
+    @import 'base/grid-settings';
+    @import "neat";
+    @import "refills/_modal";

+If you have trouble getting all the imports correct refer to [this refills issue](https://github.com/thoughtbot/refills/issues/113).

-And then require the Javascript from your `application.js`:
+And then require the JavaScript from your `application.js`:

     //= require data-confirm-bourbon